tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "She's–" I tried.

-"Kolby, please."
-She held my arm.
-"I need you to understand something.
-What I saw in the trees.
+"What I saw in the trees.
 What was there."
-She paused.
+Summer paused.
 "It was not something that was going to let you follow her.
-Whatever you would have gone into after her, you would not have come back out.
-Either because of whatever's inside her, or because of it.
-I need you to listen to me."
+If you’d gone after her, you wouldn’t have come back out.
+Either because of whatever’s inside her, or because of it.”
+She held my arm.
+"I need you to listen to me."

 I listened.
 I did not go back through the gate.